jinalkast/jinalkast/README.md

 ## Contact me 📬 ##

-feel free to contact me on any of these platforms:
+Feel free to contact me on any of these platforms:

 [![](/email.png)](mailto:jinalkast@gmail.com)
 [![](/linkedin.png)](https://www.linkedin.com/in/jinal-k/)